a-h-b/binny/README.md

 ## How to run binny
 To run the binny, you need a config file, plus data:
 * The config file (in yaml format) is read by Snakemake to determine the inputs, arguments and outputs.
-* You need contigs in a fasta file and the alignments of metagenomic reads in bam format, both have to be set in the config file.
+* You need contigs in a fasta file and the alignments of metagenomic reads in bam format, or the contigs plus a tab-separated depth file.
+The paths have to be set in the config file.

 ### Using the binny wrapper
 As shown in the installation description above, binny can be run in a single step, by calling the binny executable.
 Since most of the configuration is done via the config file, the options are very limited.
 You can either: